-PTSD is real and silent epidemic in modern society ravaged by wars.
+PTSD is real and a silent epidemic in a modern society ravaged by wars.

 How to heal successfully from PTSD is to face its symptoms.
 Don't be afraid and find a way to covert your survival experience to positive.

-One major way to taking away the power and overwhelming influence of PTSD symptoms is to change your mindset toward them.
+One significant way of taking away the power and overwhelming influence of PTSD symptoms is to change your mindset toward them.
 Shift your attitude of PTSD from negative to positive.
 Positiveness can be found in the worse of situations.
 Start with being grateful you are alive and the natural strength that got you through it all.

 2 Tips on Overcoming PTSD

-What you are experiencing is a normal mind, body and spirit response to experiencing life threatening situations.
+What you are experiencing is a healthy mind, body and spirit response to experiencing life-threatening situations.

-View a flashback as a blessing and learn a skill that will help you to dissipate the intensity, make closure, eliminate the connected emotional charge, facilitate mental order and move it to proper storage.
+View a flashback as a blessing and learn a skill that will help you to dissipate the intensity, making an emotional closure, eliminate the connected emotional charge, facilitate mental order and move it to proper storage.

 No athletic ever won a gold medal without gaining more skills.